7kylor/JavaPractice/README.md

 included all the solutions for questions from the lab exam practice and the solutions for the mock exam

+>> update: i have added the solutions for the slides as well from each chapter / week

  Create a pull request for any changes or new solutions you want to add to this repo.
 I will happily merge it after reviewing it.